Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Weak coupling and AC spectrum

-\begin{theo} Consider the chiral or anti-chiral Hamiltonian $H_w(\theta).$ For $\frac{1}{L}\in \operatorname{DC}_t$ and small enough coupling $\vert w \vert \le c$, for some constant $c(L)>0,$ the AC spectrum of the Hamiltonian $H_w(\theta)$ is non-empty. \end{theo} Recall that the famous Schnol's theorem says the spectrum of $H_w(\theta,\phi,\vartheta)$ is given by the closure of the set of generalized eigenvalues of $H_w(\theta,\phi,\vartheta)$.
+Recall that the famous Schnol's theorem says the spectrum of $H_w(\theta,\phi,\vartheta)$ is given by the closure of the set of generalized eigenvalues of $H_w(\theta,\phi,\vartheta)$.
 Actually, one can also characterize the AC spectrum based on more concrete descriptions of growth of the generalized eigenfunctions.
 The theory was first built for one dimensional discrete Schr\"odinger operators.
 Let $H$ be a discrete Schr\"odinger operator on $\ell^2(\mathbb{Z})$:

 where $\{V_n\}_{n\in \mathbb{Z}}$ is a sequence of real numbers (the potential).
-A non-trivial solution $u$ of $Hu=Eu$ is called subordinate at $\infty$ if
+A non-trivial solution $u$ of $Hu=\mathscr Eu$ is called subordinate at $\infty$ if

 for any linearly independent solution $v$ of $Hu=Eu$, where

 here $[L]$ denotes the integer part of $L$.
 The absolutely continuous spectrum of $H$, denoted by $\Spec_{ac}(H)$, has the following characterization,